ericelliott/rtype/README.md

 # rtype

-Intuitive gradual structural type notation for JavaScript.
+Intuitive structural type notation for JavaScript.

 ## About rtype